 • Often, they use highlighters, colored pens, or different fonts to emphasize key points.

-• They have vivid imaginations and can easily picture scenarios or concepts in their minds.
+• They have vivid imaginations and can easily picture scenarios or concepts.

 • Long, detailed texts or verbal instructions may overwhelm them.